 |If you enjoy the humor of Hollywood Hi-Fi and want more now, grab Pat's other |

 hilarious book, "Nine Hallmarks of Highly Incompetent Losers!"
 You'll also find

 tons of funny stuff at his radio service, The Comedy Wire and at his wife/writing

-partner Laura Ainsworth's blog and website for her live show, My Ship Has Sailed,
+partner Laura Ainsworth's blog and website for her live show, Keep Young & Beautiful,

 featuring her monologues and parody songs lampooning plastic surgery, Botox, and